PhilicityK/ARP_Odyssey_VCO/README.md

 http://www.arpodyssey.com/manuals/Arp%20Odyssey%20Service%20Manual.pdf

 With the original schematics at my fingertips it was fairly easy to find the VCO section.
 I’ve used the latest version of EAGLE (7.7.0) to rebuild the circuit.
 My goal was to keep it simple by using parts which are still available and easily obtainable.
 I was able to get everything at my distributor of choice (www.reichelt.de).
 The VCO operates at +/-15V.
 It might be possible to use it with +/-12V to create sounds, but at lower voltages the CV-tracking will be most likely inaccurate.
-A thread over at electro-music gave me a few ideas on how to design my front panel: http://files.electro-music.com/forum/topic-54502.html
+This thread over at electro-music gave me a few ideas on how to design my front panel: http://files.electro-music.com/forum/topic-54502.html

 BUILDING PROCESS